Ronaldo (Brazilian footballer): 2002–2005: Ballon d'Or win and La Liga championship

 Having signed for Real Madrid for €46 million, his jersey sales broke all records on the first day.
 Ronaldo was part of the Galácticos era of global stars signed by the club every summer, which included Zinedine Zidane, Luís Figo, Roberto Carlos and David Beckham.
-He was sidelined through injury until October 2002 which added to the fans anticipation.
+He was sidelined through injury until October 2002 which further fuelled fan anticipation.
 Ronaldo scored twice on his debut against Alavés, the first 61 seconds after coming on.
 That same reception was observed at the final game of the season against Athletic Bilbao, where Ronaldo scored to finish his first season with 23 league goals and seal La Liga title for 2003.
-He also won an Intercontinental Cup in 2002 and Spanish Super Cup in 2003, scoring in both finals.
+He also won an Intercontinental Cup in 2002 and Supercopa de España in 2003, scoring in both finals.

 In the second leg of Real Madrid's Champions League quarter-final, Ronaldo scored a hat-trick against Manchester United at Old Trafford, knocking the English team out of the competition.
 Completing his hat-trick with a swerving strike from 30 yards, Ronaldo was substituted off after 67 minutes, and was given a standing ovation from both sets of fans.
 Reflecting on the ovation given to him from the oppositions' fans, Ronaldo stated that "it remains a very beautiful, very special moment".
-Manchester United defender Wes Brown commented, "He was just unstoppable.
+Manchester United defender Wes Brown commented: "He was just unstoppable.
 A young Ronaldo [before a series of injuries] would have been even more dangerous, but it shows how good a player he was.
 Whenever he wanted to turn it on he could, on any stage, in any stadium".
 Ronaldo scored in a 2–1 home win over Juventus in the first leg of the Champions League semi-finals, but injury crucially kept him out of most of the second leg defeat where Real were eliminated.

-In the 2003–04 season, Madrid were on track to win the treble, until Ronaldo was injured towards the end of the season; they subsequently lost the Copa del Rey final, were knocked out of the UEFA Champions League quarter-finals to AS Monaco, and suffered a league form breakdown.
+In the 2003–04 season, Madrid were on track to win the treble, until Ronaldo was injured towards the end of the season; they subsequently lost the Copa del Rey final, were knocked out of the UEFA Champions League quarter-finals to Monaco, and suffered a league form breakdown.
 During that second season at the club, Ronaldo scored one of the fastest goals in the club's history when he netted after 15 seconds in a league match against Atlético Madrid at the Bernabéu on 3 December 2003.
 Three days later he helped to ensure Real's first league victory over Barcelona at the Nou Camp in 20 years when he scored the second goal in a 2–1 victory over his former club.
 He finished the season as La Liga's top scorer with 25 goals and received the Pichichi Trophy for a second time, despite Madrid losing the league title to Valencia.